 01 of 04

-Materials to Machine Embroider Lace
+Machine Embroider Lace

 There are many beautiful lace designs for machine embroidery available.
 Although the designs are dense with thread, they do need tulle to hold together.
 A heavy weight water soluble stabilizer is perfect to keep the tulle stable in the hoop while the design is stitched out.